 Deniz Gündüz received the M.S. and Ph.D. degrees in electrical engineering from NYU Tandon School of Engineering (formerly Polytechnic University) in 2004 and 2007, respectively.
-After his PhD, he served as a postdoctoral research associate at Princeton University, and as a consulting assistant professor at Stanford University.
-From Sep.
-2009 until Sep.
-2012 he was a research associate at CTTC in Barcelona, Spain.
-In Sep.
-2012, he joined the Electrical and Electronic Engineering Department of Imperial College London, UK, where he is currently a Professor in Information Processing, and leads the Information Processing and Communications Laboratory (IPC-Lab).
-He is also a part-time faculty member at the University of Modena and Reggio Emilia, and has held visiting positions at University of Padova (2018-2020) and Princeton University (2009-2012).
+After his PhD, he served as a postdoctoral research associate at Princeton University, as a consulting assistant professor at Stanford University, and as a research associate at CTTC in Barcelona, Spain. ln Sep.
+2012, he joined the Electrical and Electronic Engineering Department of Imperial College London, UK, where he is currently a Professor of Information Processing, and serves as the deputy head of the Intelligent Systems and Networks Group.
+He is also a part-time faculty member at the University of Modena and Reggio Emilia, Italy, and has held visiting positions at University of Padova (2018-2020) and Princeton University (2009-2012).

 His research interests lie in the areas of communications and information theory, machine learning, and privacy.
 Dr. Gündüz is a Fellow of the IEEE, and a Distinguished Lecturer of the IEEE Information Theory Society (2020-22).
 He is an Area Editor for the IEEE Transactions on Information Theory, IEEE Transactions on Communications, and the IEEE Journal on Selected Areas in Communications (JSAC) – Special Series on Machine Learning in Communications and Networks.
 He also serves as an Editor of the IEEE Transactions on Wireless Communications.
 He is the recipient of the IEEE Communications Society – Communication Theory Technical Committee (CTTC) Early Achievement Award in 2017, a Starting Grant of the European Research Council (ERC) in 2016, and several best paper awards.